Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 The fabric log tells us that:

 1. Master was pushed to production
-2. Production working directory updated with reset --hard
+2. Production working directory updated with `git reset --hard`
-3. The settings_production.py was re-copied to site_config
+3. The `settings_production.py` was re-copied to site_config
-4. Mod_wsgi should reload the new code, after the touch wsgi.py
+4. Mod_wsgi should reload the new code, after the `touch wsgi.py`

-*Reminder: settings_production.py is maintained in the repo, but the actual file loaded to mod_wsgi is the one in the site_config directory, **outside** the repo.
-This enables an environment specific settings, see [Project Reference](project_ref.md)*
+*Reminder: `settings_production.py` is maintained in the repo, but the actual file loaded to mod_wsgi is the one in the site_config directory, **outside** the repo.
+This enables to keep all the settings files in the repo, and use only one of them in each environment.
+Fabric also keeps the secrets.py file.
+See the [Project Reference](https://github.com/Aviah/one-click-django-docs)*

 Deployment seems to work.
 Time to check the website.
 Go the website with your browser, at yourdomain.com
-Browse to the new polls app, at **www.yourdomain.com/polls**
+Browse to the new polls app, at `www.yourdomain.com/polls`

 Ooops!
 500 Serrver Error?
 That's annoying.
 Everything worked perfectly well localy!